open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 ...
 ```

-To remove this unwanted string, we first need -- as for all the obfuscation passes -- to define the
+To remove this unwanted string, we first need – as for the other obfuscation passes – to define the
 associated function, `obfuscate_string`, in the configuration class:

 ```python